ombulabs/blog/_posts/2019-11-27-making-your-clients-better-product-owners.markdown

 **_Rethink how you talk to the Product Owner about priorities._**

-One of the biggest problems of working with the client as the Product Owner is prioritisation.
+One of the biggest problems of working with the client as the Product Owner is prioritization.
 A lot of the time they will see everything as a priority.
-So rethinking how you talk to them about prioritisation is a good idea.
-Don't simply ask them to go into the backlog and prioritise stories.
+So rethinking how you talk to them about prioritization is a good idea.

+Don't simply ask them to go into the backlog and prioritize stories.
 Instead, take some time to review the backlog with them before the next sprint planning call and ask questions such as "compared to all these other stories here, how important would it be to your business to have this done?" or "what feature here do you think would make the largest number of users happy?".

 ## Make sure they understand the time commitment and the impact it has on the team